ibexa/documentation-developer/docs/tutorials/beginner_tutorial/2_create_the_content_model.md

 | Map location | Ending point     | `ending_point`   | yes       | yes        | no           |
 | Integer      | Length           | `length`         | yes       | yes        | no           |

-Confirm the creation of the Content Type by selecting **Save and close**.
+Confirm the creation of the Content Type by clicking **Save and close**.

 ## Create Rides